Churchbridge, Saskatchewan: Sites of interest

 The Saltcoats Game Preserve is within 19 km.

 Transportation

 Churchbridge Airport supplies limited air service to this Saskatchewan town.
-The main mode of transportation would be via Saskatchewan Highway 16, the Yellowhead Route, and to a lesser extent via the north/south secondary highway, Saskatchewan Highway 80.
+The main mode of transportation would be via Saskatchewan Highway 16, the Yellowhead Route, and to a lesser extent via the north/south secondary highway, Highway 80.

 As of the early 1900s, Churchbridge was a part of the Minnedosa, Saskatoon, Edmonton section of the Canadian Pacific Railway.

 Publications

 A local history and family biography book written for the province's 75th anniversary by Ruth Swanson and published by the Churchbridge History Committee and is entitled: The first hundred years: around Churchbridge, 1880-1980.

 Media

 The Four-Town Journal newspaper covers Churchbridge and its surrounding area.
 The Company was established by Bill Johnston in 1980 and was purchased by Ryan Stanko in 2019.